BEComTweaks/resource-packs/docs/Explanation of json files.md

 That should be how the repository would be arranged.

-I plan on making a [Text User Interface](https://en.wikipedia.org/wiki/Text-based_user_interface), rather than jumping straight to websites.
-I have barely any experience with ~~`HTML`~~ and `Javascript`, so I feel if I make a bare-bones version as a TUI with Python, it would be easier to build on top of it.
+~~I plan on making a [Text User Interface](https://en.wikipedia.org/wiki/Text-based_user_interface), rather than jumping straight to websites.
+I have barely any experience with ~~`HTML`~~ and `Javascript`, so I feel if I make a bare-bones version as a TUI with Python, it would be easier to build on top of it.~~

+TUI is done, the web interface isn't.

+# That's it!

+<sub>This took along time to finish!
+I hope it helps!</sub>